igorski/bitmappery/README.md

 # TODO / Roadmap

+* Document container must be fixed, pan image inside the fixed container !
+* Scale image on dominant side
+* Toolbox and options panel should be collapsible (keyboard shortcuts)
 * Load Blobs when about to use image in document, not upfront (unless source is base64)
 * Unload Blobs when images are no longer used in document (see canvas-util disposeSprite)
 * Change layer order
-* Undo history
-* Free resources on document close
-* Generate UIDs for each document entry making it easier to detect changes
 * Export output to image file
 * Import / export documents from/to disk
 * Use magnification (document size is relative to available screen size)